-A good discussion helps students approach a topic from different angles and get to grips with it, which helps them to internalise the course materials.
+A good discussion helps students approach a topic from different angles and get to grips with it.
 The key to a successful discussion, is in its preparation and facilitation.

 Consider the objective of the discussion.
 Do people need to vote at the end or is there a competitive element to determine who is the best debater?
 Also consider how you decide who wins.